Raspberry PI 4 Model B

 FSBL - Mounts SD and loads SSBL ROM

-Usually the Linux kernel, but could also be u-boot u-boot.bin u-boot Compiled using the instructions above
+Usually the Linux kernel, but could also be U-Boot u-boot.bin U-Boot binary Compiled using the instructions above

-config.txt u-boot parameters Add arm_64bit=1, kernel=u-boot.bin, and dtoverlay=disable-bt to the bottom of config.txt
+config.txt U-Boot parameters Add arm_64bit=1 and kernel=u-boot.bin to the bottom of config.txt

-uboot.env u-boot saved environment Generated by u-boot (default environment) bootcmd copied to bootcmd_orig bootcmd and bootdelay removed
+uboot.env U-Boot saved environment Generated by U-Boot (default environment) bootcmd copied to bootcmd_orig bootcmd and bootdelay removed.
+This file will not exist when you first setup your SD card.

 overlays/* Device tree overlays https://github.com/raspberrypi/firmware/tree/master/boot/overlays